jffournel/website/content/authors/admin/_index.md

 ---
 <div style="text-align: justify"> I am an applied microeconomist with research interest in Industrial Organization and Environmental Economics.
 My job market paper study studies the cost-effectiveness of subsidizing electric vehicle purchases as a mean to reduce emissions from the transportation sector.
 <br><br>
-I will be joining the Toulouse School of Economics as a Postdoctoral scholar in September 2022. </div>
+I am currently a postdoctoral scholar at Toulouse School of Economics. </div>